bterwijn/memory_graph/README.md

 ![sliding_puzzle.png](https://raw.githubusercontent.com/bterwijn/memory_graph/main/images/sliding_puzzle.png)

-# Control Flow #
+# Flow Control #

-Some examples where we focus on the flow of control and access to state in Python code.
+Some examples where we focus more on the flow of execution in Python code.

 ## Different Methods ##